-According to the Greater Chicago Food Depository, nearly 800,000 people do not know where they will get their next meal, 504,000 choose between a meal and medical bills and nearly 600,000 choose between food and education.
+According to the Greater Chicago Food Depository (GCFD), 1 in 5 Chicagoans do not know where they will get their next meal.
+Many are faced with a choice between a meal or their medical care, others are forced to decide between food an an education.
 Fortunately, organizations in the Chicago area are here to help.

 Below are some key food accessibility resources available throughout the Chicago area:

 Greater Chicago Food Depository